BilalAhmadKhanKhattak/JustInCase/README.md

 You can edit the .srt manually if needed (And sometimes you may need to correct them)

+# Note
+Actually man...
+JustInCase can be called as one of the child programs of one of my biggest projects PHOENIX.
+So Obviously, Phoenix is my personal stuff, but I got the idea of subtitle generator, created, polished and launched it as a separate project, and this separate project is also used in Phoenix!

 > "Some mistakes are not mistakes." — *Mr. BILRED*